 As a gluten-free cook and baker I typically have around 12 to 15 different flours and starches in my kitchen.
-From chickpea to coconut, sorghum, brown rice, and more, organizing and storing them all was becoming a challenge, both functionally and aesthetically.
+From chickpea and coconut to sorghum and brown rice, organizing and storing them all was becoming a challenge, both functionally and aesthetically.

 I spent a week researching and deliberating and found a solution that was simple, streamlined, and inexpensive.